wozorio/ansible-workstation-playbook/README.md

 ## Running a specific set of tagged tasks

-You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook`'s `--tags` flag.
+You can filter which software to install by specifying the respective tag(s) using `ansible-playbook`'s `--tags` flag.

 The tags available are: